SkynetLabs/skynet-kernel/modules/secure-registry/README.md

 false.
 This field should always be checked first.
 If the entry does not exist, the other fields will be omitted.

+'deleted' will be set to true if the registry entry exists, but currently has a value that indicates the data was deleted.
+If 'deleted' is set to true, a revision number will be provided, but no entryData will be provided.

-If the entry does exists, 'entryData' will contain the binary contents of the registry entry. 'revisionNumber' will contain the revision number of the registry entry.
+If the entry exists and has not been deleted, 'entryData' will contain the binary contents of the registry entry.

 #### writeEntry